Villavu/Simba/Doc/sphinx/scriptref/bitmaps.rst

     function LoadBitmap(Path : string) : integer;

 Load a bitmap from a path to a file.
-Known formats are .bmp and .png.
-(Possibly others, don't know for sure)
+Formats known to work are BMP and PNG images.

+.. _scriptref-setbitmapsize:

 SetBitmapSize
 -------------